SteadyCadence/api-docs/content/06-records.md

 PATCH /api/v1/organizations/{organization_slug}/projects/{project_slug}/spatial/{spatial_unit_id}/
 ```

-Use the above method to update the JSON object for a specific spatial unit / project location.
+Use this method to update the JSON object for a specific spatial unit / project location.

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).
 `project_slug` | The slug provided for the project, which can be found by [listing all of the projects in an organization](#list-all-projects).
 `spatial_unit_id` | The  unique ID of the spatial unit, which you can find by [listing all of the spatial units](#list-spatial-units--project-locations) for the project it's in.